ecenazg/TradeStatistics/README.md

 ```
 - This command will start a Docker container named "TradeStatistics" based on the "trade-statistics" Docker image that you just built.

-6. You can now access the TradeStatistics application by opening a web browser and navigating to http://localhost:8080.
+6. You can now access the TradeStatistics application by clicking on the related image.
 > Note: The TradeStatistics application may take a few seconds to start up initially, so if you do not see the application immediately, wait a few moments and try again.
 7. When you are finished using the TradeStatistics application, you can stop the Docker container using the following command:
 ```bash